Mountain bike: Wheel and tire design

 Manufacturers produce bicycle tires with a wide variety of tread patterns to suit different needs.
 Among these styles are: slick street tires, street tires with a center ridge and outer tread, fully knobby, front-specific, rear-specific, and snow studded.
 Some tires can be specifically designed for use in certain weather (wet or dry) and terrain (hard, soft, muddy, etc.) conditions.
 Other tire designs attempt to be all-around applicable.
 Within the same intended application, more expensive tires tend to be lighter and have less rolling resistance.
 Sticky rubber tires are now available for use on freeride and downhill bikes.
 While these tires wear down more quickly, they provide greater traction in all conditions, especially during cornering.
 Tires and rims are available in either tubed or tubeless designs, with tubeless tires recently (2004) gaining favor for their pinch flat resistance.

 Tires also come with tubes, tubeless and tubeless-ready.
 Tires with tubes are the standard design and the easiest to use and maintain.
 Tubeless tires are significantly lighter and often have better performance because you can run them at a lower tire pressure which results in better traction and increasing rolling resistance.
 Tubeless-ready tires are tires that can use tubes or go tubeless.
 A liquid sealant is used without the tube to secure the seal to the rim.
 Popular tire manufacturers include Wilderness Trail Bikes, Schwalbe, Maxxis, Nokian, Michelin, Continental, Tioga, Kenda, Hutchinson, Specialized and Panaracer.

 Tandems

 Mountain bikes are available in tandem configurations.
 For example, Cannondale and Santana Cycles offer ones without suspension, while Ellsworth, Nicolai, and Ventana manufacture tandems with full suspension.

+Vintage MTB Day

+Vintage MTB Day is an event or gathering where enthusiasts celebrate and ride classic, older mountain bikes (MTBs).
+The occasion typically features bicycles from the 1970s, 1980s, and early 1990s, showcasing the evolution of mountain bike technology and design.
+The event was established to honor and recognize the pioneers of mountain biking.

+Held every 13 August in cities and countries around the world, Vintage MTB Day is open to participants of all backgrounds and encourages community involvement through group rides, exhibitions, and discussions of vintage bicycle culture.

+Celebration

+Across different countries, Vintage MTB Day is marked by events focused on classic mountain bikes.
+Common activities include: